sarihammad/flowguard/README.md

 # FlowGuard

-A production-grade rate limiting and API gateway service built in Go.
-This service acts as a reverse proxy that enforces rate limits, validates API keys, and forwards requests to upstream services with comprehensive monitoring and observability.
+A rate limiting and API gateway service built in Go.
+Acts as a reverse proxy that enforces rate limits, validates API keys, and forwards requests to upstream services with comprehensive monitoring and observability.

 ---